 Ingredients

-- 9 oz orzo pasta cooked to packet instructions
+- 9 oz orzo pasta cooked according to package instructions; approx. 255g dry

 Instructions

-- Pour the vinaigrette over the top and toss to combine.
-Serve immediately.
+- Pour the vinaigrette over the salad and toss well to combine.
+Serve immediately or chill until ready to serve.

 Leave a Reply